-The next Background Evening is on the horizon!
-On July 15th, Jani Ruscica presents the performance Felt the Moonlight on My Feet and will speak about their work via a live stream.
-Book your time slot!
+On July 15th, Jani Ruscica presented the performance Felt the Moonlight on My Feet and spoke speak about their work via a live stream.

 In Felt the Moonlight on My Feet, Suzanna Pezo, a tap dancer interprets an array of prefixes, selected by Ruscica, which have been translated into Morse Code.
 Prefixes are like parasites, they latch on to words and alter their meaning.
 Take prefixes like re-, dis-, un-, which change the meaning of particular verbs.
 Or they can delineate ranking, such as sub-, vice-, ultra, or just emphasize change itself, post-, alter-, trans-, contra, dys-.
 Prefixes appear in almost all languages, and their brevity lends itself perfectly for staccato dance steps.